scottishgovernment/resources.mygov.scot/_assessments/assessment-preparation.md

 ## After the assessment

-The Lead Assessor will send the assessment report to the Digital First team one working week after the assessment.
-This will be reviewed and then sent to the service team.
+All assessors will provide feedback for the report and the Lead Assessor will send it to the Digital First team shortly after the assessment.
+In the report, the assessors will make a recommendation for the outcome of the assessment.

-All assessors will provide feedback for the report and they will decide together about whether the service meets the standard or not.

-If the service meets the standard, the project can proceed.

-If the service does not meet the standard, there will be actions in the report that need to be followed.
-The team will also have to sit a re-assessment of the unmet criteria before the project can go on to the next phase.
+This will be reviewed by the Office of the Chief Information Officer (OCIO) and then the report will be sent to the service team.

+The implications of the outcome of the assessment will be explained to the service team.

 There is a [template report](/Assessment_report_template.docx) and guidance on how to [write the report](/assessments/assessment-guide-to-writing-the-report).